-For the last five years, the world has been without advice on texting etiquette between children and adults, racist dogs, and much of the sage wisdom from the mind of Seinfeld and Curb Your Enthusiasm creator Larry David.
+For more than five years, the world has been without advice on texting etiquette between children and adults, racist dogs, and much of the sage wisdom from the mind of Seinfeld and Curb Your Enthusiasm creator Larry David.
 Earlier this year, HBO formally announced the comedic genius is currently working on the show’s ninth season after the series quietly went off the air in September 2011.

 The Emmy award-winning series Curb Your Enthusiasm is a fictional take on Larry David’s everyday life and the multitude of characters that orbit the neurotic comedian.
 Susie’s foulmouthed diatribes on everything Larry, Leon’s exuberant and oblivious nature, and Larry’s overbearing neuroses are a few of the trademarks of a show that ran eight seasons after debuting in 2000.

 At the end of season eight, Larry traveled to Paris with Leon (Smoove) to escape fulfilling an obligation to spend time with sick children.
 For the better part of the last five years, news on the new season was scant, but here is your source for all the updates on the upcoming season that should be pretty, pretty, pretty good.

 The new season of Curb Your Enthusiasm is done filming.
 On March 27, Richard Lewis tweeted out a photo of himself, JB Smoove, and Larry David at the wrap party for the new season beaming with enthusiasm

 — Richard Lewis (@TheRichardLewis) March 27, 2017

 Richard Lewis revealed on his personal Twitter account, that he and Larry David would be shooting together on Feb 21.

 Lost in memories.